ilyub/BACKUP-2022-09-06-typescript-functions/docs/modules/guards.md

 ▸ **boolean**(`value`): value is boolean

-Checks that value is a boolean.
+Checks if value is a boolean.

 #### Parameters